formix/vlcplayer-node/README.md

 From there, you got the gist of it.
 You could as well repeat the whole sequence by wrapping 1-12 into a while loop instead of closing.
 You could aso leave the `CropField` video run indefinitely or until a given event.

+You can also call `player.exec()` to execute any rc command that is not implemented right away.
+If you think that there is some other good abstraction to add to the player, feel free to implement that function send a pull request my way!
+Want to make it work under another OS?
+Don't ask me what I can do for you, ask yourself what you can do to make it happend... and send me a pull request with your own cross platform implemetation!

 I developped this module after the OMX Player deprecation for my escape games consulting work.
 Tested and working on Raspberry PI 4 with the minimal Raspbian image (console only).